KennedyParks/Flixter-Pt-2/README.md

 Describe any challenges encountered while building the app.

-My biggest challenges with building this app was getting the auto layout right and correcting the code for the movie detail JSON data.
+My biggest challenges with building this app were getting the auto layout right and correcting the code for the movie detail JSON data.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2023] [Kennedy Parks]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.